 Moerman (1998) describes a long list of uses for white pine by the indigenous people of North America, including use of various parts of the tree as a dermatological aid by the Chippewa, Delaware, Iroquois, Menominee, Mohegan, and Potawatomi peoples.
-A poultice or decoction of the bark was historically used for cuts, wounds, sores, skin eruptions, bruises, scabs, and slivers, while a poultice of the resin was applied to inflammations and abscesses, used to draw out the poison from boils, and used as the base for salve.
+This includes a poultice or decoction of the bark for cuts, wounds, sores, skin eruptions, bruises, scabs, and slivers; a poultice of the resin applied to inflammations and abscesses to draw out the poison from boils; and use as the base for salve.

 Matthew Wood (2009) reports of the indigenous North American people’s use of pine sap (and by this I suspect he’s referring to the resin) as a patch to protect and disinfect wounds and draw out impurities.